 - Glad Monster, Sad Monster by Anne Miranda – A fun book about feelings.
 Kids will love it!

-- Today I Feel Silly by Jamie Lee Curtis – This book helps kids to identify and explore their moods.
+- Today I Feel Silly by Jamie Lee Curtis – This book helps kids identify and explore their moods.

 - Waiting Is Not Easy by Mo Willems – A favorite book of kids, this one explores patience and self-control.